xpdustry/javelin/README.md

 }
 ```

-#### JavaScript
+### JavaScript

-You won't be able to define new `JavelinEvent` types, but you can do everything else.
+You won't be able to define new `JavelinEvent` types like `JavelinBanEvent`,
+but you can do everything else.
 Just don't forget to add the following in your `mod.json`.

 ```json
 {